buildpacks/rfcs/text/0000-buildpack-registry.md

 [alternatives]: #alternatives

 - Use a 307 redirect to a registry instead of a proxy
+  - we attempted to prototype this but found that it might be *impossible* to implement for some regsitries.
+For example, we can't do this with Docker Hub because of the way the token is generated, and then passed to different HTTP calls.
 - Use central backend storage instead of a federated backend

 # Prior Art